monfresh/ohana-sms/README.md

 ## Running the tests

-Run tests locally with this simple command:
+Run tests locally with this command:

     script/test